 The biggest cities in that side of the state are Amarillo and Lubbock.
 Not much to do in either, but Amarillo definitely has more.
 Most notably, Cadillac Ranch.

-However, make a stop at Garden of the Gods on your way up.
+Road Trip Tip: Make a stop at the Garden of the Gods on your way up.
 If you time it right, you could arrive there just as the sun begins to rise.

 The Bristol Pub: Charming brewpub in a former school with a large, dog-friendly patio.